shishenyxx/DeepMosaic/README.md

 # Usage

 ## Step 1.
-Extract Features and encode image representation of the candidate variants
+Feature extraction and visualization of the candidate mosaic variants

+This step is used for the extraction of genomic features of the variant from raw bams as well as population information.
+It can serve as an independent tool for the visualization and evaluation of mosaic candidates.

 ### Usage